covergirlszn/Markers/README.md

 it works like this bro. but you can also take multiple colour arguments.

 you can also add positioning fi move the gradient

+i think i want to stick at 72 tho for a review because we just started sleeve?